recursivetree/seat-inventory/documentation/seat-inventory.md

 ### Filters
 Filters can automatically put stocks into groups.

+You can edit your filters in the **edit group** window.
+You can currently automatically add stocks to groups by their location and doctrines.
+If you filter by location and doctrine at the same time, both conditions need to be fulfilled for a stock to be added to the group.
+Even if you have filters set up, you can manually add stocks that won't be removed.

 ## Deliveries
+The name is probably not the best for what they are, but it is a use-case for them.
+My corp had the issue that when restocking, we bought/produced all the items, but didn't have them in our hangars.
+This made it look like we still didn't own them while they were being shipped to our home.

+Deliveries allow you to add items to the list of available items that don't actually exist.
+They are like an imaginary corporation hangars.

+You can manage your deliveries with the `Deliveries` button below the location filter.
+Deliveries only support the multibuy format, like it is generated when you export the items in the multibuy function of the market window.

 ## Notifications
 There are discord and mail notification available.
 You can configure them like all other seat notifications.